Jason Faunt

 Jason Patrick Faunt (born November 20, 1974) is an American actor.
 He is best known for the role as Wesley Collins in Power Rangers Time Force, as well as his descendant Alex, the former Red Time Force Ranger.

+Early life

 Faunt grew up in the Chicago suburb of McHenry, Illinois.
 He attended McHenry High School East Campus.
 Due to his athletic prowess in high school, he used a partial baseball scholarship to attend the University of North Carolina at Asheville, where he earned a business degree.
 He originally was going to become a Major League Baseball player after graduating, but moved to Los Angeles instead to pursue an acting career.

-Jason Faunt has two daughters, Keira and Makayla, with his ex-wife Stephanie.
-He currently resides in Orange County, California with his two daughters and wife Angela Lin.
-He appears many times at Power Morphicon for the celebrated Power Rangers franchise.
-He is also considered to be an important figure alongside Jason David Frank for Power Rangers.

-He is set to appear in the upcoming film The Order alongside other Power Rangers alumni.